-How do you balance both of the functions on your resume?
+How do you balance both of these functions on your resume?
 That’s where we come in.

-Since starting BeamJobs I’ve helped thousands of IT project managers land great jobs.
-These 3 IT project manager resume templates are designed as a starting point for you to build your resume.
+Since starting BeamJobs, we’ve helped thousands of IT project managers land great jobs.
+These three IT project manager resume templates are designed as a starting point for you to build your resume.

 IT Project Manager Resume